temporalio/documentation/docs/server/multi-cluster.md

 all workflows events generated within this namespace, will come with version 2
 ```

-T = 2: namespace α is updated to with active Cluster set to Cluster B
+T = 2: Namespace α is updated to with active Cluster set to Cluster B

 ```
 namespace α's version is 2
 all workflows events generated within this namespace, will come with version 2
 ```

-T = 3: namespace β is updated to with active Cluster set to Cluster A
+T = 3: Namespace β is updated to with active Cluster set to Cluster A

 ```
 namespace β's version is 11